 - Place lid on Instant Pot, and close vent (to right).
 Set your Instant Pot to cook on pressure cook for 4 minutes.
 (You might need to cancel the saute setting before setting it for the 4 minute pressure cook)

 - Carefully watch Instant Pot, and when the high pressure cooking is finished after 4 minutes, QR, quick release pressure.
-I place a towel on the vent to minimize spraying around the kitchen.
 Using potholders, remove inner pot from Instant Pot.
 Stir soup to mix vegetables and sauce.

 - If you prefer to have homemade Thai Red Curry Sauce, try this recipe from Pinch of Yum.